gy19cp/GEOG5990Assessment2/README.md

 ## Future Developments Roadmap 2020
 ![DevelopmentsRoadmap](DevelopmentsRoadmap.jpg "DevelopmentsRoadmap")

+## Reference List
+Janssens, J., 2015. *Data Science at the Command Line: Facing the Future with Time-Tested Tools*.
+2nd ed.
+Cambridge: O'Reilly.

 ## Final Points
 I do not condone any form of animal cruelty.
 This model was an independent project representing skills developed following the [Programming for Geographical Information Analysts: Core Skills module](https://www.geog.leeds.ac.uk/courses/computing/study/core-python/) as part of an MSc GIS from the University of Leeds.